 Having the major electives arranged into the three concentration areas is the unique feature of the programme which differentiates itself from other local biomedical sciences programme.

-The programme also adopts small-class teaching so as to maintain a close student and staff relationship.
+The programme also adopts small-class teaching so as to maintain a close student and teacher relationship.
 Romeo praised the arrangement, “Tutorials offering highly personalized teaching are what most impress me the most.
 During the tutorials, the professor might say, ‘I want you to think about all of these things, and come with loads of questions.’
 We'll have to find the answers ourselves by doing some extra reading and trying to think in a bigger picture of the subject.
 It’s really fun because it’s quite informal and we just bounce ideas around with the professors.
 It’s good to have that discussion, rather than just sitting passively and listening to someone imparting information.”

 Fitting in the local society in CUHK as a non-local student wasn’t as hard as Romeo expected it to be.
 ‘We built friendship since the orientation camp and the bonding got stronger throughout the programme as we are studying together in small classes.
 Moreover, working in a collaborative environment with people doing biomedical sciences with me enabled me to work through the problems together and that collaboration really helped me a lot.’